chadrc/simple-expression-language/Readme.md

 ```
 // Comments start with double slash an continue to end of line

-/// Markdown comments start with three slashes
+/// Triple slash comments are special
-/// And can contain *Markdown* formatting
+/// and can contain **Markdown** formatting

 // Numbers
 4